Mohamed Ali Palace in Manial: Home of the King Who Never Was

 A Grand Royal Palace: Then and Now

-During the royal era, Prince Mohammed Ali held many parties and meetings there for the country’s top pashas and ministers, dignitaries, writers, and journalists.
+During the royal era, Prince Mohamed Ali held many parties and meetings there for the country’s top pashas and ministers, dignitaries, writers, and journalists.
 The Prince asked that the Palace be transformed into a museum after his death.

-After the 1952 revolution the properties of the descendants of Muhammad Ali Pasha were seized, and the palace was transformed into a museum and the public was finally allowed to see for themselves the grandeur in which the royal families lived.
+After the 1952 revolution the properties of the descendants of Mohamed Ali Pasha were seized, and the palace was transformed into a museum and the public was finally allowed to see for themselves the grandeur in which the royal families lived.

 In 2020, the Palace reached its 117th anniversary, and to celebrate this momentous event, an art exhibition showcasing several oil paintings was held in the main hall of the Palace, detailing how the palace was built over the course of 40 years.

 The Manial Palace is now a public art and history museum.
-It houses his extensive art collections, antique furniture, clothing, silver, medieval manuscripts, and oil paintings of some members of the family of Muhammad Ali Pasha, landscape paintings, crystals, and candlesticks, all of which were given to the Egyptian Supreme Council of Antiquities in 1955.
+It houses his extensive art collections, antique furniture, clothing, silver, medieval manuscripts, and oil paintings of some members of the family of Mohamed Ali Pasha, landscape paintings, crystals, and candlesticks, all of which were given to the Egyptian Supreme Council of Antiquities in 1955.

 The Museum can be found on the south side of the Palace and consists of fifteen halls in the middle of a courtyard with a small garden.

 You can also find a Hunting Museum that belonged to the late King Farouk.
-It was added in 1963 and displays 1180 objects, including animals, birds, and mummified butterflies from the hunting collections of King Farouk, Prince Muhammad Ali, and Prince Yusef Kamal, in addition to the skeletons of camels and horses that were part of the annual sacred caravan to transfer the kiswa to the Kaaba in Mecca.
+It was added in 1963 and displays 1180 objects, including animals, birds, and mummified butterflies from the hunting collections of King Farouk, Prince Mohamed Ali, and Prince Yusef Kamal, in addition to the skeletons of camels and horses that were part of the annual sacred caravan to transfer the kiswa to the Kaaba in Mecca.

 The Royal Gardens

-The gardens surrounding the palace cover an area of 34 thousand meters and include rare trees and plants collected by Prince Mohammed Ali from all over the world, including the cacti, Indian fig-trees, and types of palm trees such as the royal palm, and bamboo trees.
+The gardens surrounding the palace cover an area of 34 thousand meters and include rare trees and plants collected by Prince Mohamed Ali from all over the world, including the cacti, Indian fig-trees, and types of palm trees such as the royal palm, and bamboo trees.

 Visitors can view these historical gardens and nature parks with their rare tropical plants collected by the Prince himself.
 It is said that the Prince and his head gardener traveled around the world in search of one-of-a-kind flowers and trees to enrich the palace gardens.
 His favorite find was said to be the cacti he acquired from Mexico.